Church condemns swastika-draped casket at funeral

 "This ideological and violent exploitation, especially following an act of worship near a sacred place, remains serious, offensive and unacceptable for the church community of Rome and for all people of good will in our city," it said.

-The statement quoted the parish priest, the Rev. Alessandro Zenobbi, as distancing himself and the church from "every word, gesture and symbol used outside the church, which are attributed to extremist ideologies far from the message of the Gospel of Christ."
+The statement quoted the parish priest, the Reverend Alessandro Zenobbi, as distancing himself and the church from "every word, gesture and symbol used outside the church, which are attributed to extremist ideologies far from the message of the Gospel of Christ".

 Italian news reports identified the deceased as a 44-year-old former militant of the extreme right-wing group Forza Nuova, who died over the weekend of a blood clot.